 It is also suited as a “weekend warrior” — a scooter that is probably not used as a daily commuter, but something used on weekends for recreational trips and off-road exploring.

 Overall, the QPower delivers a lot of power, hill climbing, and off-road capabilities in a relatively compact and affordable scooter.
-It is as thrilling as the most beastly scooters we’ve ridden, but the trade-off is less quality, compared to more premium scooters like those from Kaabo and Zero.
+It is as thrilling as the most beastly scooters we’ve ridden.
+Still, the trade-off is less quality compared to more premium scooters like those from Kaabo or Minimotors.

-The QPower has dual 40 amp controllers that supply power to dual 60V electric motors — for a combined power of 3200 watts.
-All this power allows the QPower to burnout from a standstill in dual motor.
+The QPower has dual 40 amp controllers that supply power to dual 60V electric motors — for a combined power of 3200-watts.
+All this power allows the QPower to burnout from a standstill in dual motor mode.

 You can see and compare full real-world test data on our electric scooter performance tests page.

-This is comparable to the fastest scooter we had previously tested — the Wolf Warrior 11 which went up the same hill in 7.6 seconds with and average speed of 17.9 mph.
+This is comparable to the fastest scooter we had previously tested — the Wolf Warrior 11, which went up the same hill in 7.6 seconds with an average speed of 17.9 mph.

-The QPower has a claimed top speed of 56 mph.
-We were only able to test it up to 44 mph, due to lack of runway.
-We estimate that it should be able to hit at least 50 mph, which is very, very fast.
+The QPower has a claimed top speed of 55 mph.
+We were only able to test it up to 41.0 mph, due to lack of runway.
+We estimate that it should be able to hit 50 mph, which is very, very fast.

-We test all scooters on the same urban test track, which has steep hill climbing, frequent stops/starts, and rough terrain.
-The scooter is ridden as fast as is safe and in the most powerful (least energy conserving) dual motor mode.
+As part of our QPower review, we test all scooters on the same urban test track.
+The track has steep hill climbing, frequent stops/starts, and rough terrain.
+The scooter is ridden by the same 165 lb rider as fast as is safe and in the most powerful (least energy conserving) dual motor mode.